EMPOWERMENT

 Multnomah Stability Initiative (MSI)

-At Self Enhancement Inc (SEI), our mission through the Multnomah Stability Initiative (MSI) program is to empower income eligible African American and other low-income households towards achieving economic and social mobility.
-We foster hope, leadership, and community engagement to prevent crises, promote stability, and open pathways to prosperity.
-By investing in and enhancing human capital, we ensure sustained economic well-being and growth for our entire community.
+SEI’s MSI Program serves to empower income-eligible African American and other low-income households towards achieving economic and social mobility.
+We foster hope, leadership, and community engagement to prevent crises, promote stability, and open pathways to prosperity by investing in and enhancing human capital.
+Participation is available only through internal referral from SEI’s Housing Programs.

 ELIGIBILITY